Ramanand23/YouR.Type/README.md

 		5. RESET↩️ button will clear all the words you have typed in entry bar.

-		6. SWITCH-UP🔀 button will choose another sentence if you don't like the choosen sentence by the YouRType.
+		6. SWITCH-UP🔀 button will choose another sentence if you don't like the choosen sentence by the YouR.Type.

 		7. Most IMPORTANT!!!
 YOU HAVE ONLY ONE CHANCE.

-		8. So, Keep typing and enjoy YouRType!😉
+		8. So, Keep typing and enjoy using YouR.Type!😉

 ####  📌  ADDITIONALLY:
                If its showing error then change the path where the input of sentences.txt & icon.png is saved in your system.